Meteor Showers Look Good for Oregon Coast, Portland, Valley

 By Oregon Coast Beach Connection Staff

-(Oregon Coast) – The annual Lyrid meteor shower is underway, according to OMSI astronomer Jim Todd, and much of Oregon and especially the Oregon coast should get some great views of the little fireworks.
+(Oregon Coast) – (UPDATE: the OMSI Star Parties have been cancelled).
+The annual Lyrid meteor shower is underway, according to OMSI astronomer Jim Todd, and much of Oregon and especially the Oregon coast should get some great views of the little fireworks.
 (Above: star movement above Cannon Beach).

 The meteor showers peak on April 22 but they’re still around until April 25.
-Meanwhile, OMSI hosts two viewing parties – one in the Columbia Gorge and the other in the Oregon Coast Range.
+Meanwhile, OMSI was going to host two viewing parties – one in the Columbia Gorge and the other in the Oregon Coast Range.
+These have been cancelled.

 Forecasters expect a display of 10 to 20 meteors per hour over the northern hemisphere.
 All of this is coming from the Earth entering a stream of debris from Comet Thatcher.